 Osaka-based Platinum faces an important year, with the firm set to undergo “major” shakeups to both its business and design strategies, studio head Atsushi Inaba said in our Platinum Games interview.

-On the business side, Platinum will seek to move towards a self-publishing model for its games.
+On the business side, Platinum Games will seek to move towards a self-publishing model for its games.
 And specifically with regard to Bayonetta 3, Inaba said the studio’s trying to move away from “an orthodox development process”.

 The game’s development team has learned enough from creating the first two games to improve its approach, Inaba said.

 “With Bayonetta 1 and 2 we had basically an orthodox development process, at least for us,” he told VGC.
 “We did stage one, then stage two, then stage three and built up the drama and the pacing chronologically.

 “For Bayonetta 3, we can say that we learned enough from making the past two games to change our process in a way that’s different to what I just described.”

 Asked if the process changes were strictly related to development, or something that players will notice when they eventually play Bayonetta 3, Inaba hinted at the latter.

 “Maybe the players will recognise this as well.
 And that’s all the hints you get!”